Pinball: 1980s and 1990s: Pinball in the digital age

 During the 1980s, pinball manufacturers navigated technology changes while going through changes of ownership and mergers: Gottlieb was sold to Premier Technologies, and Bally merged with Williams.
-The Video game crash of 1983 made the manufacturers refocus on their pinball sales.
+The video game crash of 1983 made the manufacturers refocus on their pinball sales.
 A trend started of pinball becoming increasingly elaborate to use more computing resources, following video games.

-Games in the latter half of the decade such as High Speed started incorporating full soundtracks, elaborate light shows and backbox animations - a radical change from the previous decade's electromechanical games.
+Games in the latter half of the 1980s such as High Speed started incorporating full soundtracks, elaborate light shows and backbox animations - a radical change from the previous decade's electromechanical games.
 Although pinball continued to compete with video games in arcades, pinball held a premium niche, since the video games of the time could not reproduce an accurate pinball experience.

 By the first years of the 1990s, pinball had made a strong comeback and saw new sales highs.
 Some new manufacturers entered the field, such as Capcom Pinball and Alvin G. and Company, founded by Alvin Gottlieb, son of David Gottlieb.
 Gary Stern, the son of Williams co-founder Sam Stern, founded Data East Pinball with funding from Data East Japan.

 The games from Williams now dominated the industry, with complicated mechanical devices and more elaborate display and sound systems attracting new players to the game.
 Licensing popular movies and icons of the day became a staple for pinball, with Bally/Williams' The Addams Family from 1992 hitting a modern sales record of 20,270 machines.
-Two years later, Williams commemorated this benchmark with a limited edition of 1,000 Addams Family Gold pinball machines, featuring gold-colored trim and updated software with new game features.
+In 1994, Williams commemorated this benchmark with a limited edition of 1,000 Addams Family Gold pinball machines, featuring gold-colored trim and updated software with new game features.
 Other notable popular licenses included Indiana Jones: The Pinball Adventure and Star Trek: The Next Generation.
 Expanding markets in Europe and Asia helped fuel the revival of interest.
 Pat Lawlor was a designer, working for Williams until their exit from the industry in 1999.
 About a year later, Lawlor returned to the industry, starting his own company, working in conjunction with Stern Pinball to produce new games.